For complete guides to homebrew and custom firmware for other devices, check out CFW.Guide.

 A good processor will definitely help speed things up.
 While modern video-games can be less dependent, emulation can rely quite heavily on CPU performance.
 We recommend at least an AMD Ryzen 3 or an Intel i5 processor.

-Non-Ryzen AMD chips are not recommended as they lack in single-core processing speed.
+Non-Ryzen AMD chips are not recommended as they lack single-core processing speed.
 These processors will struggle running most games on Cemu.

 NVIDIA GPUs are recommended as they can take some of the load off of the CPU.
 AMD GPUs are also good, but heavily reliant on the performance of the CPU.

-For running any game in general, the bare minimum should be an NVIDIA GTX 700 card or AMD HD 7000 Series card, however you may want to consider something more powerful, especially for games such as Breath of the Wild.
+Generally, the bare minimum should be an NVIDIA GTX 700 card or AMD HD 7000 Series card, however you may want to consider something more powerful, especially for games such as Breath of the Wild.